• Skip to primary navigation

 NOTES

 • Start with 1 cup of buttermilk.
-If the mixture is too dry, add a little more.
+If the mixture is too dry, add up to ½ cup.

-• Use a wooden spoon to stir, again that is how my Granny taught me.
+• Use a wooden spoon to stir, again, that is how my Granny taught me.

 Storage: Bread can be wrapped in plastic wrap.
 It never lasts beyond 2 days in my home.
 Also, bread can be made ahead and frozen.
 Wrap tightly in plastic wrap and store in a freezer bag.
 Defrost in the refrigerator.

-I’m not a registered dietician but I do my best to provide the most accurate nutritional values.
+I’m not a registered dietician, but I do my best to provide the most accurate nutritional values.
 Any nutritional data I provide is an approximation.
 Actual dietary information can vary based on ingredients and portion sizes.

 Don’t forget to shop at the Everyday Eileen store on Amazon.